tweag/nickel/doc/manual/typing.md

 } protocol
 ```

+### Take-away

-**Take-away**: The type system of Nickel has a few basic types (`Dyn`, `Num`, `Str`,
+The type system of Nickel has a few basic types (`Dyn`, `Num`, `Str`,
 and `Bool`) and type constructors for lists, records, enums and functions.
 Nickel features generics via polymorphism, introduced by the `forall` keyword.
 A
 type can not only be generic in other types, but records and enums types can
 also be generic in their tail.
 The tail is delimited by `|`.

+## Interaction between statically typed and dynamically typed code

-In this section, we've been focusing solely on the static typing side.
-We'll now
+In the previous section, we've been focusing solely on the static typing side.
-see how typed and untyped code interact.
+We'll now explore how typed and untyped code interact.

-## Interaction between typed and untyped code

-### Using typed code inside untyped code
+### Using statically typed code inside dynamically code

-I invite to you come back to our beloved `filter` example.
-In the
+Until now, we have written the statically typed `filter` examples where
-previous section, we included everything -- both the definition of `filter` and
+statically typed blocks included both the definition of `filter` and the call
-the call site -- in a typed block.
-More realistically, `filter` would be a typed
+sites.
+More realistically, `filter` would be a typed library function (it is
-library function (it is actually part of the stdlib as `lists.filter`), but is
+actually part of the standard library as `lists.filter`) while being likely to
-likely to be called from untyped configuration file.
-Without an additional
+be called from dynamically typed configuration file.
+In this situation, the call
+site escape the typechecker.
+Thus, without an additional mechanism, static
-mechanism, this would just ensure that the implementation of `filter` is without
+typing would only ensure that the implementation of `filter` doesn't violate the
-flaws, but since the call site still escapes the typechecker, we may end up with
+typing rules, but wouldn't prevent a ill-formed call from dynamically typed
+code.
+Thus, we haven't solved the main issue of delayed dynamic type errors
-the very same initial problem.
-Remember, the caller passes an unchecked, invalid
+presented in the introduction!
+Remember, the typical problem is the caller
-value that is raising an error from within `filter`.
+passing an value of the wrong type that eventually raises an error from within
+`filter`.

-Hopefully, Nickel prevents us from this happening.
+Hopefully, Nickel has actually a good error reporting story in this situation.
 Let us see by ourselves:

 ```nickel
 lists.filter (fun x => if x % 2 == 0 then x else null) [1,2,3,4,5,6]